fury-gl/fury/docs/source/introduction.rst

 Mission Statement
 ------------------

-The purpose of FURY is to make it easier to do better diffusion MR imaging research.
-Following up with the nipy mission statement we aim to build software that is
+The purpose of FURY is to make it easier to perform advanced visualizations and animations.
+We aim to build software that is:

 * clearly written
 * clearly explained